 It has been proven that a good pair of off the shelf insoles can be more beneficial to your feet than custom insoles.
 This is because custom insoles are built using a cast of your feet and just supports your feet in the position that was causing your foot problems.
 Whilst a pair of off the shelf insoles such as these will work towards supporting, realigning and correcting the positioning of your feet in a way that creates less strain and pressure.
 Custom insoles also can also cost 10x the price of normal insoles making them extremely expensive to replace.

 How long will they last?

 We have created these insoles to be as durable as possible using the best quality materials.
-However depending upon how often you wear them the support and protection that they will giver your feet will eventually weaken.
-For this reason we recommend replacing them every couple of months to ensure your feet stay supported and protected against injury.
+However, it must be stressed that no insole will last forever.
+Depending upon how often you wear them the support and protection that they will give your feet will eventually weaken.
+For this reason, we recommend replacing them every couple of months to ensure your feet stay supported and protected against injury.